GoldenSpade/layout_immediate_edge/readme.md

 The "year" in footer updates automatically from js-file.

+The JavaScript code is placed in separate modules: accordion.js, footer.js, modal.js.

 For implementation of the project, was used Parcel-Bundler.
 It's easy to set up and very fast.

 ### Technology stack: ###